bringauto/etna/README.md

 Simulates the Fleet Management ([documentation](https://github.com/bringauto/virtual-fleet-management/blob/main/README.md).

 The Virtual Fleet Management uses `env` variables to set:

 - **ETNA_VFM_SCENARIO** : Changes the scenario that the Virtual Fleet Management will use.
 - **ETNA_VFM_CONFIG** : Changes the configuration of the Virtual Fleet Management.

 All the scenarios and configurations must be stored in the `configuration/virtual-fleet-management` directory, so the docker container has access to it.
 Both variables have default values, so the Virtual Fleet Management can be started without setting them.

+### Mission module display tool

+The Mission Module Display Tool runs a simple web server to display the positions of vehicles on a map.
+By default, the server is available at `http://localhost:5000`.
+It utilizes the fleet protocol HTTP API to retrieve vehicle positions.
+Comprehensive documentation can be found [here](https://github.com/bringauto/mission-module-display-tool/blob/main/README.md).

 ### Common Issues

 - external-server and module-gateway connect sequence
 - mqtt tends to be unstable in some cases, which could lead to problems in ES and MG communication.
-Consider changing the mqtt_timeout in ES config if there are connection problems (numbers greater than 15 and no multiples of 15 should be used)
+Consider changing the mqtt_timeout in ES config if there are connection problems (numbers greater than 15 and no multiples of 15 should be used) postgresql databases - are created only on container creation (if you have an old container, it needs to be deleted)
-- postgresql databases
-    - databases are created only on container creation (if you have an old container, it needs to be deleted)
 - http APIs
 - by default API containers wait for the postgresql database to be available.
 If the database fails to initialize, the containers won't start

 ## MQTT IP and Port

-The MQTT uses a standard plain (not encrypted) connection on port 1883 and an SSL encrypted connection on port 8883.
+The MQTT uses a standard plain (not encrypted) connection on port 1883 and an SSL-encrypted connection on port 8883.

 There are [pregenerated certificate files] for both, server and client, however, it is not recommended to use those, and they are there for Etna to work out-of-box.